Why reading with preschoolers is important

 - books that use humour and have a sense of fun – for example, a character who uses a funny word, or who is silly or even ‘naughty’

-- books relating to particular interests – for example, books about dinosaurs, fairies, football or animals.
-Some preschoolers are very interested in non-fiction books, including books about the stars, the ocean, inventions, food and travels around the world.
+- books relating to particular interests – for example, books about dinosaurs, fairies, sport, animals, stars, the ocean, inventions, food and travels around the world.

 Ebooks can be handy, especially if you’re travelling or away from home.
-If your child wants to read ebooks, share them with your child and choose stories without distracting animations or games.
-Ebooks shouldn’t replace paper books.
-It’s important to balance screen time with other activities.
+If your child wants to read ebooks, read them together and choose stories without distracting animations or games.
+It’s best if ebooks don’t replace paper books.
+And it’s important to balance screen time and digital technology use with other activities.

 Book suggestions for preschoolers

-Here are some books for you and your preschooler to explore.
+Here are books for you and your child to explore.
 Many of these books have the rhymes, rhythms and repetition that preschoolers love.

 Books about animals